From Puget Sound to Indonesia and beyond, our waters are interconnected through one shared world ocean.

 We can go beyond limiting harm.

-We can restore health to our ocean and create planet-positive buildings, communities and entire cities that give back more than they take from their natural environment.
+We can restore health to our ocean and create buildings, communities and entire cities that help all living beings thrive.

 At this defining moment for our ocean and our planet, this mission matters more than ever.

-We can move conservation forward from sustainability to regeneration.
-We can leave our ocean and our world healthier than we found it.
+We can leave our ocean and our world healthier than we found them.
 We can be the pivotal generation that reverses the damage of the industrial past and turns toward a hopeful future.